Highly Experienced Doctors Who Specialize in Benzo Withdrawal

 One hundred and twenty-seven million prescriptions.
-That is how many RXs have been filled in the U.S. for the wildly popular drug class, benzodiazepine—commonly referred to as “benzos”—according to the Drug Enforcement Administration.
-Benzos are a Schedule IV controlled substance that include fifteen approved medications, including such brands as Xanax, Valium, Ativan, Klonopin, and Librium, to name a few.
+That is how many prescriptions have been filled in the U.S. for the wildly popular drug class, benzodiazepine—commonly referred to as “benzos”—according to the Drug Enforcement Administration.
+Benzos are a class of Schedule IV controlled substances that include fifteen approved medications, including such brands as Xanax, Valium, Ativan, Klonopin, and Librium, to name a few.
 These drugs produce a calming effect by attaching to the brain’s GABA-A receptors, and are generally prescribed for patients with anxiety disorder or insomnia.

 Benzos also happen to be widely abused, as they are extremely addicting.
 Tolerance to the drug’s effects builds rapidly, leading the individual to begin taking higher and/or more frequent doses to gain the same effect as originally experienced.
 This quickly advances into drug dependency, where withdrawal symptoms commence if the individual decides to discontinue use.

 Benzo withdrawal is extremely dangerous, and potentially fatal, if not undergone under medical supervision.
 Doctors who specialize in benzo withdrawal are trained to manage the detox and withdrawal process carefully in order to avoid dangerous health events.
 By no means should anyone attempt to detox from benzos without the supervision of doctors who specialize in benzo withdrawal.

 Benzos are a popular drug classification that provides immediate sedating effects for individuals struggling with a variety of conditions such as anxiety, panic disorder, restless leg syndrome, epileptic seizures, and insomnia.
 The mildly tranquilizing effects of benzos are helpful for relaxing patients prior to a medical procedure or surgery.
 These medications are not intended for long-term use due to their propensity for becoming addictive.